joshuamabina/blog/laravel-deployment-brain-dump.md

 Found a typo?
 I accept pull requests.

+Think I'm wrong, or you know a better way to do something?
+Please open an issue, I'd really love to learn more.

 ### Who should I yell at?

-I disgust you?
-Please, don't forget to share your slimy disgust along with this link on twitter.
-[Tag me!](https://twitter.com/joshuamabina)
+Do I disgust you?
+Did you enjoy this piece?
+Please share your slime or mime with me [@joshuamabina](https://twitter.com/joshuamabina)

 Cheers!